 The great rock critic Lester Bangs wrote reams in praise of “Astral Weeks,” but this passage pretty much sums it up:

 Van Morrison was twenty-two — or twenty-three — years old when he made this record; there are lifetimes behind it.
 What “Astral Weeks” deals in are not facts but truths.
 “Astral Weeks,” insofar as it can be pinned down, is a record about people stunned by life, completely overwhelmed, stalled in their skins, their ages and selves, paralyzed by the enormity of what in one moment of vision they can comprehend.

 Yeah, you can play it as background music; it’s that pretty.
 But if you listen to it — really listen to it — you will find yourself being taken deep inside, to the part of you that, I suspect, you care about most: the part where the only thing that matters is what happens between you and one other person.
 Though it may be quiet in there, it’s far from peaceful; this is where we conduct the epic battle between self and surrender, between risk and loneliness.

 It’s a very personal piece of music; this is just how it seems to me.
-I’m now on my fifth or sixth copy.
-And, four decades after the fact, I still believe that if you give “Astral Weeks” a chance, you will play it as long as you live.
+But almost five decades after the fact, I still believe that if you give “Astral Weeks” a chance, you will play it as long as you live.